arshitha7/19AI550_new/Ex.No.4_Kinematicmovement_Seekbehavior_withoutNavMesh.md

 using System.Collections.Generic;
 using UnityEngine;

-public class seekScript : MonoBehaviour
+public class seek : MonoBehaviour
 {
     // Start is called before the first frame update public Transform target;  // The object to seek